lofrienger/lofrienger.github.io/_pages/about.md

 I am currently a 4th year (2021-) Ph.D. candidate at [Robotics, Embodied AI, and Navigation In-vivo Lab](http://www.labren.org/mm/), [Department of Electronic Engineering](http://www.ee.cuhk.edu.hk/en-gb/), [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/), supervised by [Prof. Hongliang Ren](https://www.ee.cuhk.edu.hk/en-gb/people/academic-staff/professors/prof-ren-hongliang).
 Previously, I was an Embedded Software Engineer at [Continental Automotive](https://www.continental-automotive.com/) in Singapore.
 Before that, I worked with [Prof. Chengkuo Lee](https://www.ece.nus.edu.sg/stfpage/elelc/bio.html) in the [Department of Electrical and Computer Engineering](https://cde.nus.edu.sg/ece/), [National University of Singapore](https://www.nus.edu.sg/) and received my M.Sc. degree in 2019.
 From 2014 to 2018, I studied at [Soochow University](https://www.suda.edu.cn/) and received B.Eng. degree in Information Engineering.

-My research interests include **efficient** & **robust** medical image analysis and intelligent robotic surgery.
-I am recently interested in the visual/multi-modal foundation models.
+My research focuses on efficient & robust medical image analysis and intelligent robotic surgery.
+I am recently interested in Visual Foundation Models, Multi-modal LLM, and Embodied AI.
-I am always open to discussions and collaborations, so please don't hesitate to contact me via email if you have any inquiries or would like to explore potential collaborative opportunities.
+I am always open to discussions and collaborations, so please feel free to reach out to me via email if you have any questions or would like to explore potential collaborations.

 <!--
 I am honored to have the opportunity to collaborate with [Dr. Hao Wang](https://scholar.google.com.sg/citations?user=wwIAQ_4AAAAJ&hl), [Dr. Mobarakol Islam](https://mobarakol.github.io/) and [Prof. Yang Zhang](https://yangzhangcst.github.io/Homepage/).
 -->

 # 🔥 News
+- *2025.06*: One paper on semi-supervised polyp segmentation is accepted by Computerized Medical Imaging and Graphics (CMIG).
+- *2025.03*: Two papers on ESD Dissection Trajectory Prediction and Dissection Zone Segmentation are accepted at ICRA 2025 and IPCAI 2025, respectively.
 - *2024.10*: Two papers on vision-guided robotic surgery have been accepted at IEEE ROBIO 2024.
 - *2024.08*: One paper "Benchmarking Robustness of Endoscopic Depth Estimation with Synthetically Corrupted Data" has been accepted at the Simulation and Synthesis in Medical Imaging (SASHIMI) workshop at MICCAI 2024.
 - *2023.08*: Our paper "SAM Meets Robotic Surgery: An Empirical Study on Generalization, Robustness and Adaptation" has been accepted as an Oral Presentation at the MedAGI workshop, MICCAI 2023.